ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

             element.set("id", f"{nuts}_circle")
 ```

 We proceed with a similar approach with the tooltips.
 However, given that the tooltips have multiple elements associated, it is easier if we first create a **regional** (g) element that will have all the associated polygons and paths within.
-However, this means that we will have to create "_bags_" to group all the associated elements together.
-We do this "_bagging_" because it is easier to target a single bag than targeting multiple elements each one that we want the tooltips to appear and disappear.
+In other words, we will create "_bags_" to group all the associated elements together.
+We do this "_bagging_" because it is easier to target a single bag than targeting multiple elements when asking the tooltips to appear and disappear.

 ```python